Step 1 – Decide which benefits you want, then decide which of the Medigap plans A–N meet your needs.

 - Use our site to find a Medigap policy.

-- Call your State Health Insurance Assistance Program (SHIP) and ask if they have a "Medigap rate comparison shopping guide" for your state.
+- Call your State Health Insurance Assistance Program (SHIP).
+Ask if they have a "Medigap rate comparison shopping guide" for your state.
 SHIPs can give you free help choosing a policy.

-- Call your State Insurance Department and ask if they keep a record of complaints against insurance companies that can be shared with you.
+- Call your State Insurance Department.
+Ask if they keep a record of complaints against insurance companies that can be shared with you.
 Consider any complaints against the insurance company when deciding which Medigap policy is right for you.

 - Look online for information about the insurance companies.